2022 California State Senate election

-The 2022 California State Senate election were held on Tuesday, November 8, 2022, with the primary election occurring on June 7, 2022.
+The 2022 California State Senate election was held on Tuesday, November 8, with the primary election having been held on Thursday, June 7.
 Voters in the 20 even-numbered districts of the California State Senate elected their representatives.
 The elections coincided with elections for other offices, including the state assembly.

+Democrats gained one seat, increasing their supermajority to 32 out of 40 seats, a four-fifths majority.